 I’m trying to raise my children to be men of character and seeing this small success drove me to create a list of best book for tweens.
 This list is intended for late elementary school age through middle school age.
 Each book is categorized in character qualities we are trying to grow in our kids.
 The list also has a wide variety of reading levels and topics; hopefully, every kid can find something they like.
 Almost every book has been recommended to me by a teacher, parent, or kid, but still, the entire list might not be right for every kid so click on the title and read more about the book if you’re questioning.

 If you’re thinking, that’s great but I’m busy…please don’t make me read this whole blog post, click on the button below I’ll email you a condensed book list to print for your kids.
+(Actually, I’ll email you two book lists – one for tweens and one for teens)

 And if I missed any books, leave me a comment.
 Let’s raise the next generation to grow their character through the power of reading.